D&RGW Utah Roundhouses

 July 2019

-The former D&RGW shops in Salt Lake City were sold to Utah Transit Authority in September 2002 as part of the larger property acquisition for rights of way along the Union Pacific tracks in northern Utah.
-UTA continued to develop possible and proposed plans for the large facility, but the cost of retrofitting the buildings continued to be a delaying factor.
+The former D&RGW shops in Salt Lake City had been sold to Utah Transit Authority in September 2002 as part of the larger property acquisition for rights of way along the Union Pacific tracks in northern Utah.
+Over the intervening years, UTA continued to develop possible and proposed plans for the large facility, but the cost of retrofitting the buildings continued to be a delaying factor.
 Finally, in July 2019 the shops were demolished in favor of building an all-new bus maintenance facility.

 D&RGW Roundhouses In Utah